airbytehq/glossary/README.md

 ## Lower Case
 Terms are lower case that links are also lower case.
 When we create a link to a term, I usually capitalize beginning of each word to make it look nice.
 E.g `[Apache Arrow](term/apache%20arrow.md).
-Other such as YAML I write all in capitals
+Other such as YAML I write all in capitals.

 ## Deployment